ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 def main():
     # Our beloved target binary
+    # Note that this generates virtual address space
     task_bin = ELF('./overflow')
     # Payload to be passed into the program
     PADDING_SIZE = '?'